Trial-In-Error/poll.js/datamodel.md

 ---------
 The database consists of several collections.

-* `userlist`, from a prior tutorial.
-This should be removed soon.
 * `userdb`, containing the users for poll.js.
 * `polldb`, containing the polls for poll.js.